stephenbensley/Goosey/README.md

 ## Building from Source

-The app was developed with [Xcode](https://developer.apple.com/xcode/), which is freely available from Apple.
+Goosey was developed with [Xcode](https://developer.apple.com/xcode/), which is freely available from Apple.
 After installing Xcode and cloning the repo, open the Xcode [project](Goosey.xcodeproj) at the root of the repo.
 Check out the most recent tag to ensure a stable build.

 The code is entirely standards-compliant C++17, so it should be easy to compile on other platforms.